Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 This is for security reasons, to protect the 2,000-year old monument and also to prevent over-crowding.

-It used to be that you could go to the Colosseum ticket booths and buy tickets for a same-day visit.
-I also used to recommend to go the Palatine Hill or Roman Forum to avoid the ling lines at the Colosseum.
+I used to recommend to go the Palatine Hill to avoid the long lines at the Colosseum.

-When you buy Colosseum tickets, you will see an option to print them at home - the option to pick up tickets at the office is greyed out.
+When you buy Colosseum tickets, you will see an option to print them at home - the option to pick up is no longer available.

 You do NOT need to print this ticket.